Gorialis/jishaku/docs/cog.rst

     The latency for each pass will be shown, as well as an average and standard deviation.

     This command will also output the websocket latency.

+.. py:function:: jsk sync [guild_ids...]

+    Sync global or guild application commands to Discord.

+    Should syncing commands to a guild fail the reason will be reported in the output.